wp-plugins/event-registration/readme.txt

 If you like the plugin and find it useful, your donations would also help me keep it going and improve it.
 You can donate and find online information at http://edgetechweb.com/

 == Change Log ==

+= 5.36 =

+Resolved image address on category color selector

+= 5.35 =
+Resolved Calendar yearly rollover
+Resolved Calendar permalinks
+Changed Calendar format
+Modified category table for calendar coloring
+Added style to Calendar format
+Added hyperlink registration to Calendar Days with events Added day spaning for events on calendar with multiday events Added event color coding for events on calendar
+Added new shortcode for event listing for 60 day outlook  `{EVR_UPCOMING}`

 = 5.32 =
 added calendar widget for sidebars